Therealchainman/archive-cp/algorithms/primality_test.md

 This miller rabin primality test is deterministic for any 64 bit integer.
 It has a good choice of bases for the primality test.
 Really useful for determining large prime integers with up to 18 digits.

+This is something log(n) time, maybe not exactly but close to that for sure.

 ```py
 def check_composite(n, a, d, s):
     x = pow(a, d, n)